U.K. brewers and distillers have made notable contributions to the annals of corporate biography.

-However we do fish one out of occasion and here is Exhibit A: a history of Joshua Tetley’s in Leeds published just after WW I. It is, A hundredth birthday, reviewing a century of progress, 1823-1923.
-I had the advantage of knowing Leeds fairly well due to business connections – no, not in the 1920s, in the 1990s and early 2000s – and had the bitter a few times when it was still made in Leeds.
-And it really was very good.
-An odd thing, or not so odd: the closer to the river we tried it, the better it was.
+An example is a history of Joshua Tetley’s in Leeds published just after WW I, A hundredth birthday, reviewing a century of progress, 1823-1923.
+I had the advantage of knowing Leeds fairly well due to business connections in the 1990s and early 2000s – and had the famous bitter a few times when it was still made in Leeds.
+And it was very good.
+An odd thing, or not so odd perhaps to remark: the closer to the river we tried it, the better it was.

-This history has the plush writing style and quality publishing format one expects at the top range of the genre.
+This history has the polished writing style and quality design format of the top end of the genre.

 Here are some notable points from the book: